jrosen48/prcr/README.md

 Installation
 ------------

-You can install prcr from github with:
+You can install the development version `prcr` from Github with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("jrosen48/prcr")
 ```

-You can install prcr from CRAN with:
+You can install `prcr` from CRAN with:

 ``` r
 install.packages("prcr")